Mike2081/scratch-paint/README.md

 ## How To Use

-Use the "eraser" button to clean up your mistaskes or use the "clear" button to start a new master piece.
+Select any of the original 8 colours.
+Pick any brush width of your choosing and use the "eraser" button to clean up your mistaskes or use the "clear" button to start a new master piece.

 If you would like to save your art click the "download" button.